 The state of Kentucky imposes both criminal (jail time) and administrative (license suspension) penalties for first DUI in Kentucky, as well as enhanced penalties for offenses involving aggravating factors.

-In Kentucky, as in all states, it’s a crime to operate a vehicle with a blood alcohol content of .08 or higher.
+In Kentucky, as in all states, it's a crime to operate a vehicle with a blood alcohol content of .08% or more.
 If arrested and convicted for this crime, judges typically apply a set of minimum and maximum sentencing guidelines.
 When determining the sentence, judges and prosecutors commonly weigh mitigating and aggravating factors.